-Since October 2020 I am a postdoctroal fellow at the Department of Mathematical Sciences of the Norwegian University of Science and Technology.
+Since October 2021 I am a postdoctoral fellow at the Department of Mathematical Sciences of the Norwegian University of Science and Technology.
 My mentor is Steffen Oppermann.
-Previously I was a postdoctoral fellow at the Max-Planck-Institut für Mathematik in Bonn.
-My mentor is Jan Schröer.
-I completed my PhD at the Department of Mathematics of Uppsala University under the supervision of Martin Herschend.
+Previously I was a postdoctoral fellow at the Max-Planck-Institut für Mathematik in Bonn, where my mentor was Jan Schröer.
+Before that, I completed my PhD at the Department of Mathematics of Uppsala University under the supervision of Martin Herschend.
 My research is in representation theory of finite-dimensional algebras, mainly concerning higher dimensional Auslander–Reiten theory and the global dimension of algebras.

 A crucial notion in higher dimensional Auslander–Reiten theory is that of the so-called n-cluster tilting modules and subcategories.
 Furthermore, due to the homological nature of this theory, an important role is played by the global dimension of the underlying algebra.
 In my research I try to answer questions about both of these notions.

 First I try to construct and classify n-cluster tilting modules and subcategories that exhibit interesting properties.
 Secondly, I am interested in the global dimension of algebras, especially those which admit n-cluster tilting modules.
 To these ends I have been focusing on some special classes of algebras like Nakayama algebras, representation-directed algebras and radical square zero algebras and I have used tools such as algebra epimorphisms and categorical limits to construct algebras where one can both confirm the existence of an n-cluster tilting module and control the global dimension.

 n-cluster tilting subcategories from gluing systems of representation-directed algebras, arxiv.